 “We will continue to respect and enforce content licensing by geographic location.” – Netflix Blog, January 2016

 Additionally, Netflix uses deep packet inspection to block out users that attempt to view Netflix videos while connected to a VPN.

 ExpressVPN’s bypassing methods

-Fortunately for Netflix subscribers located outside of the continental United States, new VPN technology allows targeted users of targeted VPN services avoid detection.
+Fortunately for Netflix subscribers located outside of the continental United States, new VPN technology allows targeted users of targeted VPN services to avoid detection.
 ExpressVPN is even strong enough to break through the so-called “Great Firewall of China.”

 Like China, Netflix also uses deep packet inspection to check for VPN usage.
 But with scramble mode on, there’s no way to tell that you’re using ExpressVPN to access the American version of the Netflix catalog.

-Why we recommend ExpressVPN
+Why We Recommend ExpressVPN